kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-#### Background on the `Workload` API
+#### Background on the `PodGroup` API

-This KEP assumes that a pod controller (like the one managing `Workload` objects) will create pods and set `pod.spec.workload.name` and `pod.spec.workload.podGroup` on each pod it creates, linking it back to the `Workload` definition.
+This KEP assumes that a pod controller (like the one managing `PodGroup` or `LeaderWorkerSet` objects) will create pods and set `pod.spec.schedulingGroup.podGroupName` on each pod it creates, linking it to a `PodGroup` object.
 The eviction logic uses this link to read the group's requirements.

-In this KEP, the `Workload` object from the gang scheduling API is the source of truth for pod grouping.
+In this KEP, the `PodGroup` object from the gang scheduling API is the source of truth for pod grouping.

-A `Workload` object contains a list of `PodGroup`s.
-Each `PodGroup` defines:
+A `Workload` object serves as a policy template, containing a list of `podGroupTemplates`.
+Each template defines the scheduling policy (such as `gang`) that should be applied.

-* `name`: A unique identifier for the group within the `Workload`.
+A `PodGroup` is the actual standalone API object instantiated for a group.
+It defines:
-* `replicas`: The number of instances (replicas) of this group.
+* `podGroupTemplateRef`: A reference to the originating `Workload` template.
-* `policy`: The scheduling policy, such as `Gang`.
+* `schedulingPolicy`: The scheduling policy, copied from the template.
-* `policy.gang.minCount`: The minimum number of pods required for one replica of that group.
+* `schedulingPolicy.gang.minCount`: The minimum number of pods required for this instance of the group.

 #### Background on multi-pod replicas (LeaderWorkerSet)

 [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) (LWS) is the primary implementation of a multi-pod replica.
 The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and for the "worker" pods.
 This is useful in cases where a leader process coordinates multiple worker processes, particularly in AI/ML distributed workloads for model training and inference.
 All worker pods are treated the same: they are created from the same template, scheduled in parallel, and if any workers fail the group is considered failing.
 A LeaderWorkerSet object will specify `replicas` for the number of leader+workers groups and `size` for the number of pods per group.

-LWS is planned to be integrated with the Workload API ([KEP](https://docs.google.com/document/d/1QlcIBtR2KyOKYRUTGubhhxuy7NfjHs1fXMJlvdUCyhM/edit?tab=t.0#heading=h.dxr6zknxhiui)).
+LWS is planned to be integrated with the PodGroup/Workload API ([KEP](https://docs.google.com/document/d/1QlcIBtR2KyOKYRUTGubhhxuy7NfjHs1fXMJlvdUCyhM/edit?tab=t.0#heading=h.dxr6zknxhiui)).
 Each LWS replica would correspond to a PodGroup replica, with its `size` being `minCount`.

 ### Risks and Mitigations